CNCFlora/Services/README.md

     $ vagrant ssh -c "cd /vagrant && rspec app_test.rb"

-The app will be running on 9494 and couchdb on 5999.
+The app will be running on 9292.

+## License

+Apache License 2.0